 Try contacting your local ticket supplier for booking,

 If you are booking a package from us, you will also have the option to let us book the tickets at an affordable price.

-Coming here in a ship can be affordable but it takes more than 3 days to reach Andaman from Vishakapatnam and Kolkata.
+Coming here in a ship can be affordable but it takes more than 3-4 days (50-60 Hours) to reach Andaman from Vishakapatnam and Kolkata.

 Before booking, one must also consider several factors including, Sea Sickness, Weather, Food, and Clean Cabins.

 Overall we don't recommend coming here on a ship because it won't be near as pleasant as a cruise.

 To learn more about the ways you can reach Port Blair and learn more about the journey via Ship with full comparison, visit how to reach the Andaman Islands page.

 You will be traveling to different islands by a ferry and every ferry in Andaman connects to Port Blair giving you a lot of choices in timings and operators.